 E-mail marketing today is becoming more and more popular for eCommerce (and not only) websites.
 Newsletter e-mails are one of the best ways of keeping a connection with your customers.

-When collecting subscribers list for your campaigns, you should never forget about your old customers.
+When collecting subscriber lists for your campaigns, you should never forget about your old customers.
 The ones who have become loyal members of your shopping company.

 Use special targeting e-mail campaigns for your loyal customers, offering special deals to them.
 Let them know you appreciate their loyalty and you are thankful to them for staying your customers.